|Harry Singley, TOF's grandfather|

 |Battle of Horseshoe Bend|

 Andrew Jackson's official report of the Battle of Horseshoe Bend (27 March 1814) mentions that "a few companies" of Colonel Bunch were part of the right line of the American forces at this engagement.
 More than likely, some of those companies included Captains Francis Berry, Nicholas Gibbs (who was killed at the battle), Jones Griffin, and John McNair.
 In addition, muster rolls show some casualties from this battle in the companies led by Captains Moses Davis, Joseph Duncan, and John Houk.
 Other men from this regiment remained at Fort Williams prior to Horseshoe Bend to guard the post -- provision returns indicate that there were 283 men from Bunch's regiment at the fort at the time of the battle.
-James' brother William was also at the battle, and his brother Jacob had been in an earlier militia regiment.
+James' brother William was also at the battle, and his brother Jacob had been in a previous militia regiment.
 There were a variety of more distant Hammontrees in other theaters of the war.
 The full story is here.

 Pvt.
 John Hammontree,